hisschemoller/volca-freesound/README.md

 ### Freesound

-[www.freesound.org](http://https.freesound.org) is a collaborate audio database where anyone can upload audio samples and recordings and share them under under Creative Commons licenses.
+[www.freesound.org](http://https.freesound.org) is a collaborative audio database where anyone can upload audio samples and recordings and share them under under Creative Commons licenses.
 It's an initiative by the [Music Technology Group](https://www.upf.edu/web/mtg) of Universitat Pompeu Fabra in Barcelona.
 More information on their [about](https://freesound.org/help/about/) page.
 Freesound maintains an API to retrieve information and sounds from their database.

 ## Quick start